joshfire/woodman/README.md

 Note that any literal text may be included in the conversion pattern.

-The *conversion patterns* supported by the pattern string are based on those defined by the [log4j documentation](http://logging.apache.org/log4j/2.x/manual/layouts.html#PatternLayout), but note Woodman only supports the following conversion patterns:
+The *conversion patterns* supported by the pattern string are based on those defined by the [Apache Log4j documentation](http://logging.apache.org/log4j/2.x/manual/layouts.html#PatternLayout), but note Woodman only supports the following conversion patterns:

 - `c` or `logger`: The name of the Logger
 - `d` or `date`: The date of the log event.
 The actual date format to use may specified in a following set of braces, with predefined values `ABSOLUTE`, `COMPACT`, `DATE`, `ISO8601` and `ISO8601_BASIC`.
 You may also define formats such as `dd MMM yyyy HH:mm:ss,SSS`.